Pinocchio

 “No strings?” said another.
 “Amazing!”

-Everyone laughed and laughed.
-They threw coins on the stage.
+Everyone laughed and threw coins onto the stage.

 The man who ran the fair saw coins fly onto the stage.
 “Well, now!” he said, rubbing his chin.
 “This puppet with no strings will make me rich!”

-The next thing Pinocchio knew, he was picked up and thrown in a birdcage.
-In the next moment, the door to the birdcage was locked shut.
+The next thing Pinocchio knew, he was carted off, thrown in a birdcage, and in the next moment the door to the birdcage was locked shut.

-“Hey, get me out!” called Pinocchio.
-But the person who had thrown him in, just left the room.
-Only the Cricket heard Pinocchio's calls.
-The Cricket ran back and forth, in and out of the birdcage, trying to find a way to free the lock.
-But he could not unlock it.
+“Hey, get me out!” called Pinocchio, banging on the birdcage door.
+But the person who had locked him in rushed out of the room.
+Only the Cricket could hear Pinocchio's wailing calls.
+The Cricket could run in and out of the birdcage, but he could not free the lock, no matter how hard he tried.

-“I am stuck!” cried Pinocchio.
+“I am stuck in here!” cried Pinocchio.
 "How did this happen to me?"

 All of a sudden, poof!
 There was the Blue Fairy.